-Navigate Global Markets with a Tactical Approach
+Tactically Navigate the Markets with an Active Global Approach

-The equity and fixed income markets offer a variety of growth opportunities, but they also present a number of unique challenges and risks.
-Clark Capital believes investors may benefit from a disciplined, quantitatively managed tactical asset allocation approach that actively pursues "risk-on" opportunities while guarding against undue "risk-off" environments.
+The world's financial markets offer a variety of growth opportunities, but they also present a number of unique challenges and risks.
+Clark Capital believes investors may benefit from a dynamic asset allocation that actively pursues opportunities while guarding against undue risk.